Is Your Sales Organization Equipped to Deliver Your Strategy?

 Over the years at Blue Canyon we have worked closely with clients to develop strong growth strategies and accompanying go-to-market plans.
 In collaboration with our clients, we have developed clear strategic objectives and pathways to deliver them.
 Unfortunately, sometimes the expected business case and accompanying results are not realized.
 A common cause we have observed is the sales organization’s struggle to deliver on the strategy and generate more sales.

-Our Go-to-Market / Get-to-Market framework illustrates this problem.
+Our Strategy & Implementation framework illustrates this problem.
 You may have developed sound, fact-based growth strategies, including deep market insights and thoughtful marketing strategies.
-However, if sales planning, sales deployment, and related support tools and processes fall short, the results from Getting-to-Market will be disappointing (see items highlighted in blue).
+However, if sales planning, sales deployment, and related support tools and processes fall short, the results from Implementation will be disappointing (see items highlighted in blue).

-As our Go-to-Market – Get-to-Market Framework illustrates, the sales organization plays an integral role in delivering on the go-to-market strategy.
+As our Strategy & Implementation Framework illustrates, the sales organization plays an integral role in delivering the strategy.
 The challenge lies in how well the sales organization is equipped to sell the value proposition to these target customers.
 This is not simply a question of having experienced salespeople; this is a question of the capabilities of the entire sales organization: its design, processes, tools, and skills.

 A client of ours recently faced this challenge.
 After we developed an updated and revised growth strategy along with a new value proposition to position the company with target customers, our client quickly understood that its sales organization did not have the processes and skills to sell the solution-based value proposition, and did not have the skills to demonstrate the excess value the company can provide relative to competitors.
 The sales organization was traditional, relationship-based, and was selling on features, perks, personal relationships, and lower price.